Bee Campus USA

 There are many ways for students to get involved and learn more about bees and pollinators.
-For the Rock Creek campus, email the Campus Beekeeper or the Sustainability Coordinator about opportunities.
-At Sylvania, email the Sustainability Manager to learn more and find opportunities to get involved.
+Email the Sustainability Manager to learn more and find opportunities to get involved.

-We are working with Anne LeSenne (LAT), and Jaimie Powell (Biology) on the Oregon Bee Project.
+We are working with Jaimie Powell (Biology) on the Oregon Bee Project.
 This project, managed by the Oregon Department of Agriculture and Oregon State University, is designed to “increase pollinator habitat, safeguard pollinators against pesticide exposure, and increase general awareness about Oregon bees”.

 They lead a monitoring team to collect and identify native bees at the Rock Creek Campus.
 Their results will be included in the Oregon Native Bee Atlas, an extensive study of the bees of Oregon.

 - Participate – We welcome campus volunteers to join in our efforts.
 Participate in an event during Pollinator Week each June, tend pollinator habitat on campus, and volunteer in the garden.

 - Educate – Learn more about the plight of bees and other pollinators then share the information with your networks.
 Anyone can make a difference, in big or small ways, and we need everyone to be aware of the threats to the world’s pollinators.
 Bees are easy to help.
 Get started today!